His responses are nothing special, and for good reason.

 A few of the sentiments have some link to reality – Obama did order the raid to kill bin Laden, and he did oppose Guantanamo, even though he ultimately failed to carry through on his promise to close it.
 The critics may have wished Obama had made these statements, but appears the statements have no basis in reality.
 It’s clear from our research that all six quotes are fabrications.
 Once again a widely circulated chain e-mail is spreading ridiculous falsehoods about Obama.
 We rate this e-mail Pants on Fire.

 Fact check these things, everyone.
-Obama is a hypocrite and a warmonger, but there’s no need to lie in order to prove that point.
+Obama backpedals and flip-flops, but there’s no need to lie in order to prove that point.
 It’s counterproductive, to say the least.

 The Treasury has decided to market its first new product in 15 years: Floating-Rate Notes.
 The newly conceived-of notes are described as both a haven and an investment, as the interest paid on these notes will reset periodically to match prevailing rates measured by a market index; the notes will also supposedly have a maturity of two years.
 This move comes as one hoping to bring more demand back to buying government bonds.

 In the later 2000’s, it became evident that foreign holdings of U.S. Treasuries had fallen greatly; investors were staying away from the long-term bonds and, therefor, the U.S. Dollar.
 The Federal Reserve temporarily remedied the situation by buying long-term bonds from the Treasury (and a lot of them) with the Quantitative Easing programs.
 The Treasury has now come to a point where they are trying to figure out how to mitigate such a problem in the future by attracting investors again, but the financial condition of the U.S. Government may have reached a point of no return.
 The current U.S. bond bubble will burst, and when it does the government will print its way out of matured obligations, will monetize the debt further, and hyperinflate the economy.